plone/plone.app.jquerytools/README.rst

 plone.app.jquerytools adds `jquery.tools`_ and some related
 overlay and form-handling JavaScript libraries to Plone.

 ``plone.app.jquerytools`` was developed for Plone 4.
-However, it can be used in Plone 3.x by adding a zcml slug and running its GS Setup extension profile.
+Earlier versions could be used in Plone 3.x by adding a zcml slug and running its GS Setup extension profile.
+This version requires Plone 4.x.

+Plone developers will wish to use ``plone.app.jquerytools`` to provide DOM popups, particularly if they require AJAX.
+There is extensive support for AJAX form posting.
+It's also useful for adding dateinput and forminput widgets that are HTML5 compatible.

+The AJAX and AJAX-form support is Plone-specific, and is documented in this module.
+Dateinput, rangeinput, accordions, and tooltips are all unchanged from jquerytools, and the jquerytools docs should be consulted.

 .. contents::

-Avaliable resources
+Available resources
 ===================

 `jquery.tools`_ plugins and widgets are packed into Zope browser resources: